mrciolino/wiki-backup/classes/gondian-artificer.md

 **⚡ Fabricator**: Integrates advanced manufacturing systems for rapid creation of constructs, mechanisms, and devices.
 Specializes in automation, traps, and mass production.
 **📡 Support Network**: Installs communication arrays and projection systems to deliver tactical support, data sharing, and battlefield coordination across vast ranges.

-In addition to your subclass path, **⚙️ Unit Enhancement** allows you to construct mechanical upgrades for your deployable unit.
-These enhancements require time, materials, and successful checks to build, but reward dedicated engineers with powerful functionality and custom utility.
+In addition to your subclass path, **Unit Enhancements** let you engineer mechanical upgrades for your deployable unit—each requiring time, materials, and skill checks.
+To succeed, you must pass 5 checks above the listed DC; failed rolls increase total time and cost by 10% each. (e.g., if it takes 7 Arcana checks to get 5 above DC 15, time and cost increase by 20%).

 ## Level 3 Upgrades